-The Bonds, when issued, will constitute valid and legally binding obligations of Chambers County Improvement District No. 1 (the "District") and will be payable from the proceeds of a continuing direct annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property located within the District.
-The Bonds are obligations solely of the District and are not obligations of the State of Texas, Chambers County, the City of Baytown, or any entity other than the District.
-The Bonds are subject to special investment considerations described herein.
+The Bonds, when issued, will constitute valid and legally binding obligations of the District and will be payable from the proceeds of a continuing direct annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property within the District.
+THE BONDS AND THE ISSUANCE THEREOF ARE SUBJECT TO SPECIAL INVESTMENT CONSIDERATIONS DESCRIBED HEREIN.
 See "INVESTMENT CONSIDERATIONS."

-The Bonds are offered by the Underwriter subject to prior sale, when, as and if issued by the District and accepted by the Underwriter, subject, among other things, to the approval of the Bonds by the Attorney General of Texas and the approval of certain legal matters by Smith, Murdaugh, Little & Bonham, L.L.P., Bond Counsel.
-Delivery of the Bonds through DTC is expected on or about December 17, 2020.
+The Bonds are offered by the Underwriters subject to prior sale, when, as and if issued by the District and accepted by the Underwriters, subject, among other things, to the approval of the Initial Bond by the Attorney General of Texas and the approval of certain legal matters by Smith, Murdaugh, Little & Bonham, L.L.P., Houston, Texas, Bond Counsel to the District.
+Certain other legal matters will be passed upon, on behalf of the Underwriters, by McCall, Parkhurst & Horton L.L.P., Houston, Texas.
+Delivery of the Bonds through DTC is expected on or about June 3, 2021.